mattfeltonma/azure-managed-identity-micro-hack/README.md

 In this exercise you will create a custom RBAC role that allows for retreival of secrets from Azure Key Vault.
 You will then create a role assignment associating the custom role with the UMI and setting the scope as the resource group.

 In the artifacts folder of this repository you will find a file named kv-secrets-reader.json which includes a custom RBAC role that will allow the function to retrieve the value of the secret stored in Key Vault.
-You will need to modify the assignable scopes of this file and subscription YOURSUBSCRIPTIONID for the id of the subscription you deployed the resources into.
+You will need to modify the file and replace YOURSUBSCRIPTIONID with the the id of the subscription you deployed the resources into.

 1. Retrieve the subscription id of your subscription.